ikoniqoz/nitrodocs/content/developers/basics/environments.md

 ## Setting $\_SERVER['PYRO\_ENV']

-The easiest way to change ENVIRONMENTS is to make your servers aware of what envionment PyroCMS expects them to be.
+The easiest way to change ENVIRONMENTS is to make your servers aware of what envionment NitroCMS expects them to be.
 You can do this with a nice interface if you use a Platform-as-a-Service like Pagoda Box or PHP Fog for your hosting, but can be a little more tricky for others.
 Apache supports a SetEnv via [mod\_env](http://httpd.apache.org/docs/2.2/mod/mod_env.html) and this can be done in your main Apache config, or you can open .htaccess in the root folder and remove the **`#`** from this line:

 	SetEnv PYRO_ENV production